UltraOS/UltraProtocol/README.md

 - *ESP - zero (for SysV ABI alignment)

 ### AMD64

+Higher half is defined as `0xFFFF'8000'0000'0000`
+The kernel is considered higher half if it wants to be loaded at or above `0xFFFF'FFFF'8000'0000`

 - RIP - set to the entrypoint as specified by the kernel binary
 - RDI - `ultra_boot_context*`
 - RSI - protocol magic